 Customer Satisfaction Score

 Customer Satisfaction (CSAT) scoring is commonplace as it is easy to deploy at the location level, and it can be understood easily.
-Location managers and their teams can directly influence CSAT.
+Location managers and their teams can directly influence a CX metric like CSAT.
 Therefore, it’s a good measure to help brands understand location variance within the organisation.

 Unlike NPS, which has a specific methodology (question and scoring), CSAT is more flexible and can be used on various scales (5,7,10).
 I prefer a 5 point scale for simplicity, but there is no right or wrong way of calculating CSAT.
 Many businesses use emojis and star ratings to enhance the survey experience for customers.
 If you are considering these approaches remember to ensure the answer options you choose are equally measurable. (e.g. strongly disagree to agree strongly).